CZX123/CZX123.github.io/README.md

 - No dividers or borders at all.
 Make use of whitespace or coloured backgrounds to structure or separate information
 - Ripple effects by default would work on all `<button>` elements.
 Simply make sure that all elements in the button are all `display: block;`, and the ripple should work just fine.
 - Make use of shadows and hover effects for interactive elements like buttons and links.
 Do not use a hover effect if the element itself does nothing on click.

+### Others

+The 'officers.html' page is interesting, as it uses encrypted javascript code in place of the usual `<a href="mailto:someone@somewhere.com">` elements.
+Look at 'officers.txt' for more information.